fommil/fpmortals/manuscript/frontmatter.md

 Jason Zaugg for being the main authors of scalaz, and Paul Chuisano / Miles Sabin for fixing a critical bug in the scala compiler ([SI-2712](https://issues.scala-lang.org/browse/SI-2712)).

-The readers who gave feedback on early drafts of this text.
+Thank you to the readers who gave feedback on early drafts of this text.

 Some conference talks were particularly helpful for my own understanding of the concepts that are in this book.
 Thanks to Juan Manuel Serrano for [All Roads Lead to Lambda](https://skillsmatter.com/skillscasts/9904-london-scala-march-meetup#video), Pere Villega for [On Free Monads](http://perevillega.com/understanding-free-monads), Dick Wall and Josh Suereth for [For:
-What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Luka Jacobowitz for [Optimizing Tagless
-Final](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html), Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.
+What is it Good For?](https://www.youtube.com/watch?v=WDaw2yXAa50), Erik Bakker for [Options in Futures, how to unsuck them](https://www.youtube.com/watch?v=hGMndafDcc8), Noel Markham for [ADTs for the Win!](https://www.47deg.com/presentations/2017/06/01/ADT-for-the-win/), Sukant Hajra for [Classy Monad Transformers](https://www.youtube.com/watch?v=QtZJATIPB0k), Luka Jacobowitz for [Optimizing Tagless Final](https://typelevel.org/blog/2017/12/27/optimizing-final-tagless.html), Yi Lin Wei and Zainab Ali for their tutorials at Hack The Tower meetups.

 The helpul souls who patiently explained some concepts to me: Merlin Göttlinger, Edmund Noble, Fabio Labella, Vincent Marquez, Adelbert